Endless-Access-Community/.github/profile/README.md

 # Endless Game Making

-Welcome to the GitHub organization for the Endless Game Making community.
+Welcome to the Endless Game Making community.
 Through mentorship, open-source contributions, and game-based learning, we aim to catalyze real, meaningful change in our field, shaping future-ready skills and redefining how people engage with game development.

 We invite you to join, stick around, contribute, and share. 🧡